AkornJax/akornjax.github.io/_posts/2021-01-26-pandemiclife.md

 ---
 layout: post
-title: Pandemic Life
+title: The Battle Between Learning And Doing
-subtitle: How I've Been Handling The Situation
+subtitle: How come working on a project is so draining sometimes?
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [personal]